Baji Rout

 Baji Rout was the youngest son of a boatman on the Brahmani river.
 As an active member of the Banar Sena of Prajamandal (Party of People), he had volunteered to keep watch by the river at night.
-The British Police force ordered him to cross the river by his boat which he denied.
-The police force then fired upon Baji Rout along with Laxman Malik, Fagu Sahoo, Hrushi Pradhan and Nata Malik.
+The police ordered him to cross the river by his boat which he denied.
+The police then shot and killed Baji Rout.

+A large procession was held for him in Cuttack.
+His mortal remains were taken to 9, Pithapur (the then HQ of Legendary Shri.
+Bhagawati Charan Panigrahi) and then his cremation was held at Satichaura in Cuttack.

 He was born on 5 October 1926 as the youngest son of Hari Rout and Rania Devi in the village Nilakanthapur in the then state of Dhenkanal.
 He lost his father in his childhood.
-Her mother who was earning a living by grinding and husking paddy at a quern in the neighborhood was unable to spend anything on his education.
+His mother who was earning a living by grinding and husking paddy at a quern in the neighborhood was unable to spend anything on his education.
 He had two elder brothers who also earned very little to support the family.

 Legacy

 Baji Rout Cup

 On 3 November 2022, Union Education Minister Dharmendra Pradhan inaugurated a national level football tournament in honour of Baji Rout, which was won by Rajasthan United.